zhwa/mlir-example/book/Chapter-11-Attention.md

 These functions follow the same pattern: create node, set inputs, infer output shape, return tensor.
 Shape inference is crucial—we need shapes to generate correct MLIR IR (allocating buffers, setting loop bounds).

+**Implementation Note**: While `matmul`, `transpose`, and `softmax` directly map to transformer dialect operations, `scale()` is implemented differently: during MLIR IR generation, it creates a constant-filled memref with the scale factor and emits a `transformer.mul` operation for element-wise multiplication.
+This design reuses the existing `mul` operation rather than introducing a dedicated `scale` operation.

 **Composing Attention**.
 With primitives defined, attention becomes straightforward:

 ```cpp